CraftAcademyLabs/ca_course/guides/react_checkout_guide/10_finalizing_the_order_on_the_backend.md

 Run your spec they should be green by now.

-Lets head back over to the client.
+Let's head back over to the client.